-ADC's consultants have superb reputations as expert witnesses.
+ADC's consultants have excellent reputations as expert witnesses.

 The range of work is quite varied and clearly links closely with other areas.